Roboy/bulletroboy/README.md

 # in a new terminal, to see current joint states
 ros2 topic echo /roboy/simulation/joint_state

+# in a new terminal, to see collisions (need to source roboy_simulation_msgs package first)
+. /install/setup.bash
+ros2 topic echo /roboy/simulation/collision
 ```

 Run the cage simulation of a human figure with attached tendons.